 It’s a time-tested, effective wellness incentive program that treats employees with respect and helps produce positive wellness results.

-It does not punish people who have high LDL cholesterol, who are obese, hypertensive, or who have high blood glucose.
+It does not punish people who have high LDL cholesterol, who have a higher weight, are hypertensive, or who have high blood glucose.
 Yet it is still based on biometric data.

 Rather than focus on the specific values of each risk, it simply asks the question, “Do you have elevated health risks?”
 Yes or No. Those who do not have elevated health risks automatically earn 70% of the points they need to earn their wellness incentive.
 This is exactly what we want from all of our employees.